 Workplace legal issues are surprisingly common.
 From wrongful termination and workplace discrimination to unpaid wages and sexual harassment, employees often have strong legal protections they're unaware of.

-Employment lawyers represent employees (and sometimes employers) in matters involving the Equal Employment Opportunity Commission (EEOC), the Fair Labor Standards Act (FLSA), and state-specific labor laws.
-If you've been fired under suspicious circumstances or faced discrimination based on race, gender, age, or disability, an employment attorney can evaluate your options.
+Employment lawyers represent employees (and sometimes employers) in matters involving the EEOC, the Fair Labor Standards Act (FLSA), and state-specific labor laws.

 Real Estate Transactions and Disputes